Frankenstein

 In the next year's sequel, Frankenstein Meets the Wolf Man (1943), Lugosi switches to the monster and Chaney is back in his furry role.

-But now the big, flat-topped fellah evokes the audience's laughter more than fear or sympathy as it appears just too stereotypical in its clumsy lumbering around with outstretched arms.
+But now the big, flat-topped fella evokes the audience's laughter more than fear or sympathy as it appears just too stereotypical in its clumsy lumbering around with outstretched arms.
 (The "Frankenstein walk" was actually created in this film because the monster was supposed to be blind, but the scene explaining this was edited out.)

 The monster still doesn't talk and is back to grunting.
 (Again due to editing it seem.
 According to Hollywood legend, Lugosi's lines were cut because early audiences found his Transylvanian accent funny.)